Statistical Methods Seminar Description

 Software and Computer Support

-Below are links to course files for those who enrolled in the course.
-Please download these files onto your computer before the first day of the course.
+Below are links to seminar files for those who enrolled in the seminar.
+Please download these files onto your computer before the first day of the seminar.
 The files are password protected to respect the intellectual property rights of the instructors.
 By using your login information you agree not to share your login information or the content protected by it.